-There is no strict attendance requirement.
-However I will not follow the textbooks too closely and I will try to cover some more "advanced" material, so you are strongly advised to attend class.
-If you miss an exam or cannot turn in homework on time because of illness, I will require a doctor's note.
-If you will be away for other reasons, please inform me prior to your absence and get a note if applicable.
+There is no strict attendance requirement, but you are strongly advised to attend class.
+If you miss an exam or cannot turn in homework, please inform me beforehand and get a doctor's note if applicable.

 ACADEMIC INTEGRITY:

 Violations of the University's policy of academic integrity will result in a failing grade and other disciplinary actions.
 In particular, use of the Instructor's Solution Manual is considered cheating.
 Students who use it will be subject to formal academic discipline charges.